5 Years After Closure Of Lynn's Paradise Cafe, Barrett Ave. Excited For What's Next

-A new barbecue restaurant is expected to open Tuesday in the same building that housed Lynn’s Paradise Cafe, a popular Louisville restaurant on Barrett Avenue.
+A new barbecue restaurant is expected to open Tuesday in the same building that housed Lynn’s Paradise Cafe, a popular Louisville restaurant on Barret Avenue.

 Martin’s Bar-B-Que Joint, a Tennessee-based food chain, bought the space from Lynn Winter for an undisclosed amount in 2016.
 Winter had owned and managed Lynn’s Paradise Cafe since 1991 but abruptly closed the store after publicized staff complaints and questions regarding staff policies.